MaastrichtU-IDS/dsri-documentation/docs/openshift-secret.md

 ![OpenShift](/dsri-documentation/img/openshift-logo.png)

+> Feature still in development, only use it if you know how it works.

 [OpenShift secrets](https://docs.openshift.com/enterprise/3.1/dev_guide/secrets.html) can be used to store confidential information required when the pods are running (such as passwords).

 > Access [DSRI OpenShift](https://app.dsri.unimaas.nl:8443/).